If you work a 12 hour or night shift, this guide is going to be a game-changer.

 This is both a blessing and a curse.
 It means you don’t need to freak out if you miss a workout after a long night shift, but it also means you gotta take care of yourself while you are working.

-This means you need to become the master of preparation.
+This just means you need to become the master of meal preparation.

 What you’re REALLY saying is, “But Steve, preparing food ahead of time isn’t a priority for me.”